School of Social and Political Science

 Background

-He is co-editor of two books on contemporary anthropological theory and practice.
+I am the co-editor, with Luiz Costa, of the The Lowland South American World (2025), a volume featuring the work of 48 authors from around the world, including several Indigenous authors.
+I have also co-edited two books on contemporary anthropological theory and practice.
 These include How Do We Know?
-Evidence, ethnography, and the making of anthropological knowledge (2008) and The Anthropology of Ignorance: Ethnographic perspectives (2012).
-Before joining Edinburgh he was a postdoctoral researcher at the CNRS in Paris, and a lecturer in anthropology at Goldsmiths, University of London.
+Evidence, Ethnography, and the Making of Anthropological Knowledge (2008, with Liana Chua and Timm Lau) and The Anthropology of Ignorance: Ethnographic Perspectives (2012, with Ann Kelly and Jon Mair).
+Before joining Social Anthropology in Edinburgh I was a postdoctoral researcher at the CNRS in Paris, and a lecturer and ESRC postdoctoral researcher in anthropology at Goldsmiths, University of London.

 Selected publications